plantquest/plantquest-assetmap-react/README.md

 * `start.level`: Starting level ( default: `0` )
 * `room.color`: Room highlight color ( default: `'#33f'` )
 * `mode`: MAP MODE can either can `'live'` or `'demo'` - check out the code example below for details
+* `apikey`: your project api key
+* `tilesEndPoint`: endpoint to your maps ( note that use tilesets so we don't specify maps explicitly )
 * `plant_id`: your plant ID
 * `project_id`: your project ID
 * `stage`: your stage